brianmueller/cssi-curriculum/_lessons/app-engine/01-gae-launch-app.md

   version: "2.5.2"
 ```
 ###  Main.py
-The main.py file is a file that contains python code surrounded by a framework called webapp2.
+The main.py file is a file that contains Python code surrounded by a framework called webapp2.
 This framework helps link the pages the user sees to the logic we want to perform on the backend.

 ```python
 import webapp2 # imports webapp2